 The presence of bruits or pulse deficits (which would suggest extracardiac vascular disease) is associated with a higher likelihood of significant CHD [3].
 Similarly, significant CHD is more likely in a patient who has an S3 or S4 gallop, a new mitral insufficiency murmur, or signs of congestive heart failure (pulmonary rales and elevated jugular venous pressures) [115].
 Cardiogenic shock is associated more often with STEMI than NSTEMI, and mortality rates are high [3].
-Contraindications to antiplatelet or fibrinolytic therapy include any prior intracranial hemorrhage, known malignant intracranial neoplasm, suspected aortic dissection, active bleeding or bleeding diathesis (excluding menses), or significant closed-head or facial trauma within the previous three months [2].
+Physical examination should also identify contraindications to antiplatelet or fibrinolytic therapy, which include any prior intracranial hemorrhage, known malignant intracranial neoplasm, suspected aortic dissection, active bleeding or bleeding diathesis (excluding menses), or significant closed-head or facial trauma within the previous three months [2].